Apology Not Fucking Accepted

 "Don't ever let Tom into Harry's head," she said, making her stance absolutely clear.

 "Even if Harry hates me for it?"

 "I'll talk to him if I have to," she pledged.

-The fact that Ginny would actually intercede with Harry on Scott's behalf seemed to affect Scott more than anything else had.
-"Is this because of the Diary thing?"
+The fact that Ginny would be willing to intercede on Scott's behalf seemed to affect him more than anything else had.
+"Is this because of the diary thing?"

 Scott nodded.
 "And I will, but it sounds like he isn't going to want me to stop this particular thread."